predofrazao/use-reliable-connectivity/README.md

   - `false`: the request was not successfully made and/or the response status was not expected on `expectedResponseStatus`.
 Internet is not reachable.

+### How to use on localhost

+The default reachability endpoint ([https://clients3.google.com/generate_204](https://clients3.google.com/generate_204)) and some other endpoints do not allow requests made from localhost (you will have problems with CORS policy).
+You can **temporarily and for testing purposes only** bypass this with CORS unblocking extensions, available in most browser stores.

+**Warning: Unblocking CORS can pose security risks.
+Only use this for development and testing purposes.**

 ## Configuration

 All configuration options are optional.